 Interest will be payable on each class of class A notes on each distribution date.
 The class A notes will bear an annual interest rate equal to the sum of one-month LIBOR (except for the first accrual period) and the applicable spread listed in the table below:

 Class Spread

-Class A-1 plus 0.32%
+Class A-1 plus 0.30%

-Class A-2 plus 0.65%
+Class A-2 plus 0.60%

-LIBOR for the first accrual period will be determined by the following formula:
+LIBOR for the first accrual period will be two-month LIBOR.